 To use an example from Burn Your Mortgage by Sean Cooper, making lump-sum contributions of just $2,000 per year on a $300,000 mortgage would save you $17,774 in interest and allow you to pay off your mortgage six years sooner, assuming a five-year fixed-rate mortgage at 2.99 percent interest rate and 25-year amortization.

-If you're looking to refinance your mortgage, you should browse our mortgage rate comparison tool, linked here.
+If you're looking to compare mortgage rates, you should try the mortgage rate comparison tool below.

 3. Make Responsible Food & Entertainment Choices